2 Writing Your CLAUDE.md

 Blattman General template, skill levels, preferences, voice files Guide

-The progression: start with Blattman’s general template if you’re new to Claude Code, add Cunningham’s research sections when you begin empirical work, and adopt Sant’Anna’s governance principles when your workflow involves multi-step tasks or quality gates.
-This tutorial’s file pulls from all three, tuned for a working researcher.
+The progression: start with Blattman’s general template if you’re new to Claude Code, add Cunningham’s research sections when you begin empirical work, adopt Sant’Anna’s governance principles when your workflow involves multi-step tasks or quality gates, and apply Goldsmith-Pinkham’s prompting strategies throughout.
+This tutorial’s file pulls from all five, tuned for a working researcher.